mdlayher/ynl/Documentation/netlink/intro.rst

   fd = socket(AF_NETLINK, SOCK_RAW, NETLINK_GENERIC);

-The use of sockets allows for a natural way to communicate information in both directions (to and from the kernel).
+The use of sockets allows for a natural way of exchanging information in both directions (to and from the kernel).
 The operations are still performed synchronously when applications send() the request but a separate recv() system call is needed to read the reply.